Charleston Zoning Update: What the MUSC Overlay Means for Our City

 Get Involved

 Even if you haven’t been involved yet, your voice still matters.
 Advocacy can improve outcomes, and public engagement is essential.
-Let’s ensure that growth enhances Charleston—not erodes it.
+We will continue to monitor the progress of this project in a realistic manner.
+We support MUSC’s commitment to the local community and certainly applaud their dedication to more cancer research.
+We want to protect the historic fabric of Charleston and protect the residents’ quality of life.
+It’s all about reasonable balance.
+Let’s ensure that growth enhances Charleston—not erode it.